What are the stipends and benefits?

 How much vacation time are residents given?

-Each resident receives 4 weeks of paid time off and 2 wellness days per academic year.
+Each resident receives 22 working days of paid time off (PTO) per academic year.

 Do residents have paid time-off for conferences?